mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 ### Add Your Basic Config

 Now there is one more thing to do before we can see our local development site.
-We need to copy our `<blog-name>/themes/blowfish/config/_default` directory to the root of our project and make one small edit.
+We need to copy our `<blog-name>/themes/blowfish/config` directory to the root of our project and make one small edit to one of the files.

 ```bash
 ├── archetypes